MianderOfficial/Syncron/README.md

 Place your music files (e.g., `.mp3`, `.wav`) in the **same directory** as the `bpm_analyzer.py` script for easiest access.

 ### Why "Syncron"?
 The name **Syncron** is a play on *Synchronization*.
 It represents the tool's ability to "sync" perfectly with the underlying rhythm of any audio.
-It's about finding that hidden pulse and bringing it to light with technical precision.
+It's about finding that hidden BPM and bringing it to light with technical precision.

 ---